AndreasMadsen/summary/README.md

 var data = summary([0, 1, -1] /*, default false */);
 ```

-The data object has the following metods, note that almost all values is lazy
+The data object has the following methods, note that almost all values is lazy
 calculated and then cached.

 ```javascript